CloudQuery on Using PostgreSQL for Cloud Assets Visibility

 $BODY$;

-To sum it all up, we built two generic SQL functions to make sure all our hypertables and relational hypertables data get deleted if the root table has any data removed.
+To sum up, we built two generic SQL functions to ensure that all our hypertables and relational hypertables data are deleted if any data is removed from the root table.

 Future plans